 Taste: Lots of salt and pepper.
 Caramel and vanilla.
 Oak tannin and tobacco smoke.
 Peach and orange.
 Currants.
 Liquorice.
 Long smoky finish.

-Value for Money: We’re way outside the realms of the affordable here and instead find ourselves dipping a toe in the murky waters of “luxury” whisky.
+Thoughts: We’re way outside the realms of the affordable here and instead find ourselves dipping a toe in the murky waters of “luxury” whisky.
 Still, whilst beyond the reach of us mere mortals, the whisky is an impressive age and it actually compares quite favourably with other similarly aged drams (a quick search brought up bottles ranging in price from £399 to £4500!!).

 Not for everyone at this kind of price but it’s reassuring to know that if I ever spent £400 on a bottle, I’d get something rather delicious for my money.
 Nothing particularly surprising maybe but you don’t need anything flashy when you get old Islay whisky executed this well.